joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/008-Logical-Access.md

 ## Discretionary Access Control (DAC)

-Discretionary Access Control (DAC) is an access control policy governing subjects and objects in an information system.
+Discretionary Access Control (DAC) is an access control policy that allows users to assign access permissions to other users.
+The owners of files, computers, and other resources have the discretion to configure permissions as they see fit.
+This is the most common form of access controls because they provide the organization with needed flexibility.

+- Assigns permissions based on data owners' decisions
 - Share information with other subjects or objects
 - Grant its privileges to other subjects
 - Modify security attributes on various entities
 - Define security attributes for newly created or revised objects
 - Adjust rules governing access control (with restrictions in mandatory access controls)
-- Assigns permissions based on data owners' decisions

 ### DAC in the Workplace